 Course completion requirements

 To earn CE credit, participants must log in, complete a pretest, attend the entire course as determined electronically and complete an online course evaluation and a posttest with at least 75% accuracy.
 Anyone who does not pass the posttest with 75% accuracy can get a second chance using the training materials.
 Further attempts will require authorization by the CE Director.
-Certificates of completion will be emailed within 10 business days of course completion.
+Certificates of completion will be available immediately on successful completion of the course.
 Course credit cannot be given retroactively.
 No partial credit can be given for any partially completed course.

-DISABILITIES and technical difficulties: For disabilities and/or technical difficulties, please contact Ruth at 845-255-5022 or 845-210-0022 or email Ruth at email@example.com for assistance.
+DISABILITIES and technical difficulties: For disabilities and/or technical difficulties, please contact Ruth at 845-255-5022 or email Ruth at email@example.com for assistance.
 Contacting firstname.lastname@example.org may also be able to give assistance.

 GRIEVANCES: BPTI maintains responsibility for this course.
-Course questions, comments and complaints can be directed to the Continuing Education Director by email at email@example.com or by phone at 845-255-5022 or 845-810-0022.
+Course questions, comments and complaints can be directed to the Continuing Education Director by email at email@example.com or by phone at 845-255-5022.
 BPTI Grievance Policy can be found here Course credit through any organization cannot be given retroactively.

 Terms and Conditions of the “Ethics for the Counseling Professions” Research Study: Please click on the link to read about the terms and conditions of the research study of which this course is a part .

-Contact information: If you have any questions about the training or study, please contact me, Ruth Campbell, LCSW, Ph.D. at (845) 810-0022 or (845)255-5022, or through the e-mail at firstname.lastname@example.org or through the postal service at Best Practice Trainers, Inc., P.O.
+Contact information: If you have any questions about the training or the study, please contact me, Ruth Campbell, LCSW, Ph.D. at (845)255-5022, or through the e-mail at firstname.lastname@example.org or through the postal service at Best Practice Trainers, Inc., P.O.
 Box 1042, New Paltz, NY 12561.
 I am one of the directors of the study.
-If you have any questions about your rights as a research participant, please contact the New England IRB at 800-232-9570 (toll free).
+If you have any questions about your rights as a research participant, please contact the WCG IRB at 855-818-2289.